[German: Der öffentliche Verkehr in Wien]

 Wiener Linien has a lot of ticket options for travelling around Vienna.
 Here are the main ones of interest to visitors (at the time of writing).
 Check the Wiener Linien website for up-to-date details on alternatives, prices, conditions, where to buy tickets, online purchase options, etc.

-- Weekly network pass (Wochenkarte): Entitles you to city-wide travel for a seven-day period with a starting day you choose (if bought online) or from Monday to 9am the following Monday in a specific week (if bought offline).
+- 7 Tage WIEN network pass: Entitles you to city-wide travel for a seven-day period with a starting day you choose

-- Monthly network pass (Monatskarte): Entitles you to city-wide travel for a 31-day period with a starting day you choose (if bought online) or for the relevant calendar month, plus the first two days of the subsequent month (if bought offline).
+- 31 Tage WIEN network pass: Entitles you to city-wide travel for a 31-day period with a starting day you choose

 Tip: I recommend you buy one of the network passes or the Vienna City Card.
 They save you money once you make more than a couple of trips in a day, and simply make life easier.